 Did you have a foreclosure or bankruptcy?
 Don’t worry.
 You can still get a mortgage; the waiting period generally is two or three years.
-But it’s another myth that you must wait seven or 10 years after these negative events to get a first time home buyer mortgage .
+But it’s another myth that you must wait seven or 10 years after these negative events to get a mortgage as a first time home-buyer.

 References: How to Improve My Credit Score. (n.d.).
 Retrieved from http://www.myfico.com/credit-education/improve-your-credit-score/